vidhirohira/Decora-Virtual-Interior-Designer/Kaleshi.md

 ## 👨‍💻Team Members

-Add names of your team members with their emails and links to their GitHub accounts

 - [Vidhi Rohira ](https://github.com/vidhirohira)
 - [Dhruv Panchal ](https://github.com/Dhruvp18)
 - [Viraj Vora ](https://github.com/viraj200524)
 - [Chaitra Samant ](https://github.com/chaitra-samant)

 ## 👨‍🏫Mentors

-Add names of your mentors with their emails and links to their GitHub accounts

 - [Adi Awaskar ](https://github.com/adiawaskar)
 - [Aarya Bodas ]()